OuhscBbmc/prairie-outpost-public/documentation/architecture/architecture.md

 Planned Future Capabilities
 =================================================
-As stated above, our goal with the pilot projects is to select about a dozen investigations (a) that are suffering from a lack of this long-overdue capability and (b) can be achieved by this (relatively) simple one-way flow of information.
-We recognize that this initial design cannot address all future needs.
-Here are some additional capabilities that we might incorporate in the future.
-If you anticipate a need that is not addressed by the current plan and these additional capabilities, please tell us.
+As stated above, the overall goal of the pilot projects is to select about a dozen investigations (a) that are suffering from a lack of this long-overdue capability and (b) can be achieved by this (relatively) simple one-way flow of information.
+The next wave of additions to the ecosystem are the following:

-1. **De-identified Section** Vanderbilt's system is divided into a section with patient-identified data, and section where all PHI has been stripped.
-The first part is necessary for most research, but the second helps generate research *proposals* faster.
-As I understand it, the researcher doesn't need to go through as many regulatory and oversight steps, which can takes weeks or months (especially if answering one questions begs a series of others, which requires repeated trips through the IRB).
-They can obtain counts (eg, of the patients with a certain combination of diagnoses) quickly as they're gauging the feasibility of their proposed research.

 1. **Forecasting** has become an important tool in health care and social services, and the faculty on the CDW team have had success implementing a real-time state-wide prediction mechanism for Oklahoma's Child Protection Services (CPS).
 It determines a risk-score for each individual in a home suspected of child maltreatment.
 The algorithm considers factors such as (a) the thorough snapshot of the environment at the time of the report, (b) the evidence and details behind the allegations, and (c) the perpetrators' entire history documented in the state agency's database.
 The risk-score informs the state's decision to remove a child into custody, or to allow the family to remain together wile receiving "Intensive Safety Services" ([ISS](http://www.okdhs.org/OKDHS%20PDF%20Library/ChildandFamilyServicesPlan2015-2019_cws_10052016.pdf)).
 Over the past two years, this Waiver program has saved the state's foster home costs, while decreasing recurrent maltreatment reports.
 Companion projects have later connected the CPS data sources with a different state databases (*i.e.*, the vital birth records and the home-visiting services provided by the Department of Health).